AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ### Using the wheels to edit triggers

-When you have one or more trigger points selected, the wheels control the time, level and fade of those triggers (some types of trigger do not have all these parameters).
+When you have one or more trigger points selected, the wheels control the timecode time, target level and fade time of those triggers (some types of trigger do not have all these parameters).

-- Wheel A sets the time.
+- Wheel A sets the timecode time.
-- Wheel B sets the level.
+- Wheel B sets the target level.
-- Wheel C sets the fade.
+- Wheel C sets the fade time.

 You can change multiple triggers at the same time by selecting them all and using the wheels.